 If you read last weeks blog post where I totally gushed over Canggu, Bali and all its awesomeness you’ll probably have realised that Bali is pretty much my spiritual home.
 Where Canggu is all chilled, healthy surf vibes, neighbouring Seminyak is more glitz n glam with high-end hotels, shopping malls and swanky clubs.
 Potato Head Beach Club Bali is probably the most famous of those swanky beach clubs, so I really wanted to check it out and see what all the fuss was about.
 I love a good beach club: sunbathing, cocktails, food, music and generally feeling like a queen on your day bed, everything I want out of a relaxing holiday.
 However, going to a super popular beach club at one of the busiest times of year requires a little bit of planning to get the most out of the experience, no one wants to be all excited for the club, then find they can’t get in (this happened to friends of mine!)
 So I thought I’d share a few nuggets of wisdom from my day at Potato Head Beach Club Bali, so that you can get the most out of your visit too.

-There is no entrance fee for Potato Head Beach club Bali, BUT if you want to a cabana or day bed there is a minimum spend, depending on weather you want a poolside bed or beachfront cabana.
+There is no entrance fee for Potato Head Beach club Bali, BUT if you want to have a cabana or day bed there is a minimum spend, depending on wether you want a poolside bed or beachfront cabana.
 We opted for poolside, as we wanted to be able to hop in and out of the amazing infinity pool, with swim up bar easily.
-The beachfront cabanas are on a slightly lower level, not hard to access the pool, but a bit more of a walk, plus it was more expensive and they have a time limit of 6 hours.
+The beachfront cabanas are on a slightly lower level, not hard to access the pool, but a bit more of a walk.
+Plus it was more expensive and they have a time limit of 6 hours.
 Where as the poolside beds you can stay on all day, and we were definitely there for the long haul!